 Google Scholar is Google's version of a library database.
 Google Scholar searches publishers' websites, academic sites (.edu), and other "scholarly" resources.
 Some of our own databases are covered, so you can use Google Scholar to search ScienceDirect, JSTOR, and BioOne all at the same time.
 However, many of the articles are not available directly to non-subscribers.
-By downloading the library toolbar or adding Southern Connecticut to Scholar's Preferences on your computer, you can access our subscriptions as well as whatever is free on the web.
-See the Guide to Google Scholar below for instructions on setting up the toolbar or the preferences, and for search tips.
+By using the Google Scholar search box on the Library Homepage, the Google Scholar with SCSU Login database link, or adding Southern Connecticut to Scholar's Preferences on your computer, you can access our subscriptions as well as whatever is free on the web.
+See the Guide to Google Scholar below for instructions on setting the preferences, and for search tips.

 These databases cover many topics, but have selected full text from a variety of biology related journals, books, and reports.
 PhD dissertations and Masters theses are usually great sources for research topic ideas, literature reviews, and methods.